 When it comes to growing your money, sometimes what you do or do not invest in matters as much as how well your investment performs.
 It’s not just about risk, it’s about personal values.
-In this modern era, we have the unique opportunity to not only feel good about our portfolio returns, but also what we invested in and how we achieved those returns.
+In this modern era, we have the unique opportunity to feel good about our portfolio returns and what we invested in and how we achieved those returns.
+Should you be aligning your investments with your values?

-That is precisely why sustainable investing is gaining popularity as investors increasingly seek to align their investments with their personal values and seek to work with financial professionals who not only understand them as an investor, but also as a value-driven individual.
+That is precisely why sustainable investing is gaining popularity as investors increasingly seek to align their investments with their personal values and seek to work with financial professionals who not only understand them as an investor but also as value-driven individuals.

 One way to accomplish this goal is to use an investment approach that focuses on environmental, social, and governance (ESG) criteria.
 An ESG lens may consider issues such as climate change, pollution control, gender equality and diversity, human rights, or corporate board composition.